Terms and conditions photo competition

 - The jury will read the accompanying information provided by the participant.
 However, the judging will be based solely on the assessment of the photographs submitted.

-- The winner will be at the NAC during the price giving ceremony and has to be present.
-Subsequently his or her name will be announced on the website of NAC.
+- The winner will need to be present at the NAC during the price giving ceremony.

-- Once the winner has been announced publicly, he or she is no longer permitted to withdraw from the competition or to nullify his/her participation.
+- Once the winner has been announced publicly, the winner is no longer permitted to withdraw from the competition or to nullify their participation.

-- The winner agree to the publication of the winning photographs on the website, on posters and in social media of NAC.
+- The winner also agrees to the publication of the winning photographs on the website, on posters and in social media of NAC and NWO.

 - No correspondence will be entered into concerning the outcome of the competition nor the jury’s verdict.